 This section highlights some projects around Hugo that are independently developed.
 These tools try to extend the functionality of our static site generator or help you to get started.

-dokuwiki-to-hugo - Migrates your dokuwiki source pages from DokuWiki syntax to Hugo Markdown syntax.
+Migrates your DokuWiki source pages from DokuWiki syntax to Hugo Markdown syntax.
 Includes extra’s like the TODO plugin.
 Written with extensibility in mind using python 3.
 Also generates a TOML header for each page.
 Designed to copypaste the wiki directory into your /content directory.

 A one-click WordPress plugin that converts all posts, pages, taxonomies, metadata, and settings to Markdown and YAML which can be dropped into Hugo.
-(Note: If you have trouble using this plugin, you can export your site for Jekyll and use Hugo’s built in Jekyll converter listed above.)
+(Note: If you have trouble using this plugin, you - \s-\scan export your site for Jekyll and use Hugo’s built in Jekyll converter listed above.)

 A small utility written in Java, exports the entire WordPress site from the database and resource (e.g. images) files stored locally or remotely.
 Therefore, migration from the backup files is possible.
 Supports merging of the multiple WordPress sites into a single Hugo one.

 A migration tool that converts each of your Tumblr posts to a content file with a proper title and path.
 Furthermore, “Tumblr to Hugo” creates a CSV file with the original URL and the new path on Hugo, to help you setup the redirections.

 A tool that helps you convert BlogML xml file to Hugo Markdown files.
 Users need to take care of links to attachments and images by themselves.
 This helps the blogs that export BlogML files (e.g. BlogEngine.NET) transform to hugo sites easily.